seancarmody/ngramr/README.md

 *Note: package not currently available on CRAN*

 The official release of ngramr is available on [CRAN][4].
-To istall from CRAN, use the following command:
+To install from CRAN, use the following command:

     install.packages('ngramr')

-If you have any problems installing the package on OSX, try installing from
+If you have any problems installing the package on macOS, try installing from
 source:

     install.packages("ngramr", type="source")